rseidl25/cse15l-lab-reports/lab-report-5.md

 ![Image](setup.png)
 * To create the script, I navigated to the `EXPLORER` tab on the left side of the VSCode window, pressed `<right-click>` on my mouse and clicked the `New File` option.
-I typed `challenge.bash` and pressed `<enter>` to create the file.
-I then double clicked on the newly-created `challenge.bash` file to begin the process of writing the script.
+I typed `challenge.sh` and pressed `<enter>` to create the file.
+I then double clicked on the newly-created `challenge.sh` file to begin the process of writing the script.

 ---
 ## *Step 5:* Clone your fork of the repository from your Github account